tiprankstipranks

 We may not be able to realize the expected benefits of our growth strategies, which are described in Item 1.
 Business, which could adversely impact our consolidated financial position and results of operations.

-For Research, we may not be able to drive publishing output to meet the global demand for peer-reviewed research nor expand platform and service offerings for corporations and societies.
-For Learning, we may not be able to scale high-value digital content, courseware, and assessments.
+We may not be able to adequately drive publishing output and journal expansion to meet the global demand for peer-reviewed research, nor expand licensing, platform, and service offerings for institutions, corporations, and societies.

 Ability to Sell